ethereum-optimism/specs/specs/protocol/isthmus/exec-engine.md

 ## `L2ToL1MessagePasser` Storage Root in Header

-After Isthumus hardfork's activation, the L2 block header's `withdrawalsRoot` field will consist of the 32-byte [`L2ToL1MessagePasser`][l2-to-l1-mp] account storage root _after_ the block has been executed, and _after_ the insertions and deletions have been applied to the trie.
+After Isthmus hardfork's activation, the L2 block header's `withdrawalsRoot` field will consist of the 32-byte [`L2ToL1MessagePasser`][l2-to-l1-mp] account storage root _after_ the block has been executed, and _after_ the insertions and deletions have been applied to the trie.
 In other words, the storage root should be the same root that is returned by `eth_getProof` at the given block number -- it is the storage root of the post state,